Time series 3: BBC One reveals first look at 'masterpiece' drama starring Siobhan Finneran and David Tennant

 What’s the plot?

-This time, the drama takes place in a young offenders’ institution (YOI), and will explore the impact of locking up teenagers and the effects on those who look after them.
+This time, the anthology drama takes place in a young offenders’ institution (YOI), and will explore the impact of locking up teenagers and the effects on those who look after them.

 The BBC tells us: “When tragedy strikes within the prison, Marie-Louise clashes with veteran officer Bailey, a man in the midst of his own crisis.
 Bailey knows more about the circumstances that led to this major incident – but will he come clean before the guilt gets too much?”